Nanoatic/Snake/README.md

 ## Introduction

-This is a 64 bit snake game made by using only sdl surfaces , couple of simple wav sounds and a font.
+This is a 64 bit SnakeGame game made by using only sdl surfaces , couple of simple wav sounds and a font.

 ##  Requirements